alecmartinSEA/Copy-To-Clipboard/README.md

 # Copy-To-Clipboard

-Code that uses clipboard.jsa to copy a certian piece of text and shows a user feedback that they copied said text.
+Code that uses clipboard.js to copy a certian piece of text and shows a user feedback that they copied said text.

 ## Installation